Skip to main content

 What is Hypoxia?

 Hypoxia occurs when oxygen levels in a body of water become too low to support marine life.
+It is typically associated with high levels of nutrient runoff that stimulate an overgrowth of algae that, when they die, sink to the bottom and decompose and lead to oxygen depletion in bottom waters.
 Hypoxia can devastate aquatic ecosystems by driving away fish, invertebrates, and mammals, and killing or weakening organisms that can’t relocate quickly.

 The largest hypoxic zone in U.S. coastal waters—and second largest in the world—is located in the northern Gulf of Mexico on the Louisiana/Mississippi continental shelf, impacting an area about the size of the state of New Jersey.
 While hypoxia can occur naturally, there is strong evidence that nutrient pollution caused by runoff from industry and agriculture within the Mississippi River watershed significantly contribute to its presence in the Gulf.